Enjoying our puzzle hints?

 Yellow group: PLACES TO FIND SAND

-these are all places where sand is commonly found, including natural environments and man-made structures
+these are all places where sand is commonly found, whether it's in a natural environment or a man-made structure

 Green group: THINGS THAT MOVE BACK AND FORTH